-Inpatient and Outpatient Treatment for Substance Use Problems
+Inpatient and Outpatient Treatment for Substance Use Disorder

-If you have a drug or alcohol use problem, your doctor may suggest treatment at an inpatient or outpatient facility.
+If you have a substance use disorder, your doctor may suggest treatment at an inpatient or outpatient facility.
 At inpatient facilities, you stay overnight.
 At outpatient facilities, you come only during the day.
 How long you stay varies among programs.

 How are inpatient and outpatient treatment similar?